Error-331/code_tests/docs/bible/links.md

 Choosing Compassion - January 18 (sin, past do not matter, God is love);

 Any Circumstance - January 19 (confidence in God brings contentment, rely on God, do not lose contentment, do not rely on worldly answers);

+Being Brave - January 20 (righteous person, seek Father's help, be grateful for your salvation, give your troubles to the Lord);

+Ark of Strength - January 21 (the presence of God is with you, God is in your heart, God's favor is with you);

 ## Jesus in RED